 6.)
 Add some carrot bunches (available at Pier 1) for a pop of color.

 I added a little heart charm on a piece of twine to the bunny’s neck for a very cute finishing touch.

 To show you a few different ways to do this, I played around a bit and came up with a couple of options.
 First is using a bunny that is a little more natural looking.
-This one is from Pier 1 and you saw it the other day in my spring lantern.

 Second is adding a grapevine cloche to the nest with the tall bunny.
 It adds a natural element to the sort of unnatural wood bunny.
 I found the grapevine cloche at a local shop and have never seen another one anyplace else.
 Any sort of cloche would work so if you like this look, just experiment!